Unexpectedly Weak General Relativistic Effects in Strongly Relativistic Tidal Disruption Events: Results

 As shown in Figure~\ref{fig:light_curve}, the total luminosity $L$ closely tracks the time derivative of thermal energy $dU/dt$ (red): $L$ rises rapidly to $10^{44}$\,erg\,s$^{-1}$ up to $0.3\,t_{0}$ ($\simeq 7$\,days) and plateaus at that level, which is close to the Eddington limit.
 The luminosity-weighted\footnote{To test the robustness of the temperature and photospheric radius estimates, we compared two averaging methods: a solid-angle-weighted average and a luminosity-weighted average, but their differences are very small.} blackbody temperature (see Appendix \ref{sec:estimate}) gradually decreases from its maximum of $\approx 1 \times 10^5$\,K at $t \simeq 0.15\,t_0$ to $40,000$\,K at $t \simeq 1.5\,t_0$, as illustrated in the middle panel of Figure~\ref{fig:light_curve}.
 Meanwhile, the photospheric radius (bottom panel), estimated using the Stefan-Boltzmann law $\langle R_{\rm ph}\rangle =\sqrt{L/[4\pi\sigma \langle T\rangle ^4]}$, rises rapidly until $t \lesssim 0.3\,t_0$, but then more slowly thereafter, reaching $2.5\times10^{14}$\,cm $\sim 1700\,r_g$ at $t=1.5\,t_{0}$.
 The overall behaviors of both the luminosity and temperature described above are consistent with the debris evolution in our simulation --- early strong shocks lead to a sharp change in the observables, while transition to a weaker and less variable shock regime yields more gradual changes.

 We caution that the light curve shape and the debris dynamics we found could be significantly affected by the fact that we do not take into account radiation energy loss.\footnote{We note that in the radiation-hydrodynamic simulations of relativistic TDEs with similar parameters by \citet{2025arXiv251212985H}, the photon diffusion time near the circularization radius is $O(10)$ days prior to the peak mass-return time ($\simeq 15.5$\,days) and remains $O(10)$ days at $200-600\,r_{g}$ around the peak.
 This suggests that our assumption of thermal equilibrium between radiation and fluid may be justified.} In particular, the gross heating rate remains within a factor of a few of the estimated luminosity, suggesting a rough balance between radiative cooling and heating.
 If so, our assumption of adiabatic behavior is questionable.
 This same approximation may lead to overestimation of the radiation pressure.
 Another important systematic uncertainty lies in the estimation of the photon diffusion time.
-Our estimate relies on a globally estimated density scale height and optical depth.
-Any inhomogeneities complicate the estimation of the photon diffusion time; in particular, for fixed total optical depth, diffusion is usually faster in clumpy media than in smooth.
+Our estimate relies on a globally estimated density scale height (Eqn.~\ref{eqn:rhosc}) and optical depth.
+Any inhomogeneities complicate the estimation of the photon diffusion time.